OGkevq/Threat-Detection-LAB/README.md

   Ref 2: The image above shows the new firewall rule being applied.

 7. A motivated attacker can get around this rule by using a new public IP address.
 A new method is needed for the next sample.
-With "sample3.exe" the perntester has a new public IP address with plenty more backups just in case.
+With "sample3.exe" the pentester has a new public IP address with plenty more backups just in case.
-8. Analyze the "sample3.exe" using the the Malware Sandbox Tool
+8. Analyze the "sample3.exe" using the Malware Sandbox Tool
 9. The results from the analysis show new suspicious connections.
-This time instead of focusing on the IP addresses, I looked at the domains.
+This time, instead of focusing on the IP addresses, I looked at the domains.
 It seemed the malware connected to the domain "emundyn.bresonicz.info" multiple times.
 10. I created a DNS rule using the DNS Rule Manager to prevent access to the suspicious domain

   ![Threat Detection sc3 1](https://github.com/user-attachments/assets/ddf7e102-5b26-4e7a-9503-d94ae79b856b)